shieldproject/shield-boshrelease/README.md

 As a developer of this release, create new releases and upload them:

 ```
+git submodule update --init --recursive
 bosh create release --force && bosh -n upload release
 ```

+(You only have to run the `git ...` command on a fresh clone)

 ### Final releases